conductorphp/conductor-application-orchestration/docs/app-setup/database-import-export.md

 Database Import/Export
 ======================

-The devops tool can create database exports in different formats, upload them to a remote filesystem, and import them.
+The conductor can create database exports in different formats, upload them to a remote filesystem, and import them.

 Quick Reference